-With many moving parts, it doesn’t take much to throw off the budget of a project.
+With many moving parts on a project, it doesn’t take much to throw off the budget.
 Estimating errors are the cause of cost overruns.
-When preparing estimates, sometimes certain costs are not included in the estimate by mistake.
-Sometimes the cost of materials is estimated incorrectly and other times, the cost of labor may change over the course of the project.
-In addition to that, if the plans and specifications are not executed properly, this can cause an issue down the line if changes have to be made including the need for extra work.
-What’s more, contractors can be faced with owner changes or there can be design errors or defects to contend with.
+When preparing estimates, certain costs are mistakenly left out.
+Sometimes, the cost of materials is estimated incorrectly and other times, the cost of labor may change over the course of the project.
+In addition to that, if the plans and specifications are not executed properly, this can cause an issue down the line, if changes have to be made.
+This may include the need for extra work.
+What’s more, contractors can be faced with owner changes.
+There may be design errors or defects to contend with as well.

 Solutions for Avoiding Cost Overruns

 There are ways you can mitigate the risk.
 A great way to avoid cost overruns is to meticulously draft up your plans and specifications.
 Drawings and written material must be clear and unambiguous, leaving no room for speculation.
 This is the perfect time to have a knowledgeable Jacksonville construction attorney review your legal documents so you can avoid extra costs and legal disputes.
 Another way to avoid overruns is to never assume anything.
 Get everything in writing.
-Contractors and subcontractors should know what their obligations are and are not.
+Contractors and subcontractors should know their obligations.
 Others solutions for preventing overruns include: